• Skip to primary navigation

 • Red onion or shallots.
 1 red onion or 2-3 shallots can be substituted for the yellow onion.

 • Greens.
-Substitute kale, chard, or mustard greens for the spinach, or use a mix of your preference.
+Substitute kale, Swiss chard, or mustard greens for the spinach, or use a mix of your preference.

 📖 Curry Variations